deltachat/deltachat-pages/en/help.md

 If you want to use the **same account** on different devices, you should export a backup from the old device, and import it into the new device:

-- On the old device, go to "Settings" or "Settings / Chats and media" and then to "Backup".
+- On the old device, go to "Settings -> Chats and media -> Export Backup".
 Enter your screen unlock PIN, pattern, or password.
 Then you can click on "Start Backup".
 This saves the backup file to your device.
 Now you have to transfer it to the other device somehow.